Cohen-J-Omer/Library-Database/README.md

 4. Currently supporting books from the "Gutenberg Project" exclusively (https://www.gutenberg.org/ebooks/bookshelf/) - bountiful resource for copy-rights expired e-books.

 ### Project Description:
-A desktop application that allows users to manage a database, using books from the "Gutenberg Project":
+A desktop application that allows users to manage a database, using books from the "Gutenberg Project".

 ### New Topics Covered:
 1. Python.